The Ultimate Guide to Chromebook Settings for Parents and Schools

 Chromebook Tools and Resources for Schools

-The past few months have seen Chromebooks being distributed to students in record numbers.
+The past couple of years has seen Chromebooks being distributed to students in record numbers.
 But whether your school has been using them for a while or you’re brand new to them, we’re here to help you get the most out of these handy devices.
 We’ve compiled a list of resources to help you manage student safety in today’s remote learning environment, as well as links and tools to help your parents better understand their child’s Chromebook and G Suite features.Download the PDF

 Helpful tools to use with Bark for Schools